-- While not human, the Asgard in Star Gate reproduce in this manner.
+- While not human, the Asgard in the Stargate-verse reproduce in this manner.
 They also grow "blank" clone bodies to replace their own when they die.
 The drawback: Clone Degeneration has left them a Dying Race.

 - In Paranoia, everyone is grown in a clone vat, and 'decanted' rather than born.